All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 - Oasis Restaurant: Spectacular setting near ancient springs

-- Moustakallis Taverna: Traditional Greek cuisine with live music nights
+- Moustakallis Taverna: Guests will be treated to traditional Greek cuisine with live music nights

 Faliraki Region

-- Philosophia Beach Taverna: Stunning sunset views and fresh Mediterranean dishes
+- Philosophia Beach Taverna: Stunning sunset views, fresh Mediterranean dishes, and a variety of drinks to enjoy

 - Manolis Taverna: Local favourite for authentic Rhodian specialities